DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####LaTeX
 A document markup language used in scientific documents, often used to render mathematical notations, for example.

+#####Layout
+The overall design of a page, spread, or book, including elements such as page and type size, typeface, and the arrangement of titles and page numbers.

 #####LCD (Liquid Crystal Display)
 A technology used for producing a type of flat panel computer display screen, which is replacing the older type of Cathode Ray Tube display screen.
 A more advanced form of technology for producing flat panel display screens is known as TFT (Thin Film Transistor).
 LCD and TFT screens are also used in digital cameras and camcorders.